munia-afrin/Assignment-6/README.md

 This project implements a new pseudorandom number generator (PRNG) called **AHC-PRNG**.
 It combines a lightweight XOR-shift core with **SHA-256 hashing** to improve diffusion and randomness.

-> ⚠️ Note: This is an academic / assignment-level PRNG, not meant for cryptographic use.

 ---

 ## 📁 Files
 - `ahc_prng.py` → main Python implementation
 - `README.md` → project description and usage guide

 ---